Robinhood just added Shiba Inu, Solana, Polygon, and Compound crypto tokens

 Robinhood has expanded its presence in the crypto market by adding four cryptocurrencies to its platform: Compound, Polygon, Shiba Inu, and Solana.

-As of Tuesday morning, the tokens represent a range in value, with Shiba Inu clocking in at around at around $.000027 and Compound selling for around $130 per token.
+As of Tuesday morning, the tokens represent a range in value, with Shiba Inu clocking in at around $.000027 and Compound selling for around $130 per token.
 After the addition of the currencies, prices for Solana and Shiba Inu in particular jumped upwards of 4.59%.
 Robinhood itself benefited from the crypto additions, with its stock rising almost 4% as of this morning.

 The rollout comes at a time of overcrowding in the crypto investment market.
 The widespread success of Coinbase, Kraken, and other platforms have challenged Robinhood’s position as the foremost investment app.
 In a statement, the company defended its relatively delayed timeline for adding popular cryptos, saying that Robinhood has a “rigorous framework in place to help us evaluate assets for listing.”